Trying to Find Where Someone Works?

 Until there are new resources available, we’re going to continue to pass on providing these types of locates.
 I have written a blog post detailing the best way to find someone’s current employment.
 Click on that link for some detailed information on how you can accomplish this search by yourself.

 Here’s another link to an article that a friend of mine, Peter Gilboy, wrote on the problems with employment locates.
 These articles may aid you in deciding whether or not you even want to perform these types of searches.
-Personally, I would go after their bank accounts instead.
+Personally, I would go after their bank accounts – or conduct a debtor’s exam instead.